Water tank pressure sensor sitting on pavers

 For ages, checking our tank meant walking outside and climbing a ladder to look into a dark tank.
 It’s awkward, it’s not safe, and it’s the sort of job you avoid until you really have to.

-So I built a solar powered water tank monitor that reports the level straight into Home Assistant and is designed to run long-term with no maintenance.
+So I built a solar-powered water tank monitor that reports the level straight into Home Assistant, and is designed to run long-term with no maintenance.
 No battery swaps, no topping up, no pulling it down every few weeks to recharge.

 This post breaks down the approach, the hardware, the power system, and the key software choices that make it reliable.
+I’m writing it a bit more “builder-style” than the video, so if you want to copy the project, you can.

 Some of the links in this post may be affiliate links.
 If you buy through them, I may earn a small commission at no extra cost to you.